torsade/mimk/README.md

 | 'OBJRULE' | Rule that describes how to compile/link object files               | Required  |
 | 'EXERULE' | Rule that describes how to execute the resulting target executable | Optional  |

+### Source files
 If you want mimk to use all source files in one folder, define 'SRCPATH' as the path to that folder (mimk will then collect all files matching $SRCPATH/*.$SRCEXT)
 Instead, if you rather want to provide a list with all source files, define them (with relative path) in the list variable 'src_files'.

+### Rules
+Rules are strings that may contain variables, which have '$' as a prefix (similar to rules in GNU make).
+During runtime, these variables are evaluated and replaced by effective values (paths, executables, etc.).

 ## Compiler configuration
 The compiler configuration file contains information about compilers, linkers and flags.